DeveloperAlly/Tutorial-factory-PLN/NFTstorageTutorial.md

 ### IPFS (InterPlanetary File System)

-[comment]: # (TODO: link to IPFS docs)

-[IPFS] (link to IPFS docs) is more than just a cool, futuristic name.
+[IPFS](https://docs.filecoin.io/) is more than just a cool, futuristic name.
 As a distributed, peer to peer network for files and folders, it was designed to be able to work even when the network is between planets!
 IPFS uses cryptography to address content by what it is instead of where it is.
 This creates the ability to retrieve content from the peer closest to you.
 If we were all hanging out in our shiny, new Mars colony, we could request files from each other quickly rather than waiting for signals to travel to centralized servers back on Earth and then back to us.
 IPFS is distributed and decentralized by design , has no central authority servers for censorship resistance, is designed to be offline first for resilience, and provides trustless verifiability of stored data through cryptographic hashes called Content IDs (CIDs).

-[comment]: # (TODO: infographic showing same CID = same content)

 ![Infographic showing relationship between CID and data content](https://ipfs.io/ipfs/bafybeicf5damu4pubbt5du2ljixkvv4ybetmdf5nnnkhuvpityj26jf7ya/CIDcontent.jpg)